Last August, we helped Ethan – our only child – move into his dorm for his first year of college.

 It was the same on that first trip to the grocery store when I stopped by the bananas,π realizing I didn't have to put them in my cart unless I wanted them.

 And then, the days passed, and I emerged from my grief and began to adjust to this new phase of life.
 I was officially an empty nester.
+But my nest would always be here for him to come back to anytime.

 And there were things I learned to appreciate.
 Like:

-Just when I felt I had really adjusted, he came back home for the summer with an incredible paid internship.
+Just when I felt I had adjusted, he came back home for the summer with an incredible paid internship.

-And then, it was time for him to return to school last week.
+It was another adjustment.
+And then, it was time for him to return to school.
 Again.
+Except this time, he was driving and moving on his own.
+Without us.

-And there I was, equally ready for him to go back so I could reclaim my space and time but also teary, emotional, and desperate to hang on a little longer.
+And there I was, equally ready for him to go back so I could reclaim my space and time, but also teary, emotional, and desperate to hang on a little longer.

-Because despite what they say, you can feel both at the same time.
+Because, despite what they say, you can feel both at the same time.

 And I know I will absolutely adjust once again.
 With all my cups in the cupboard.
 I get to create what I want this next phase to look like.